Rakki-boop/Rakki-boop/README.md

 									 ⤷ ゛ ˎˊ˗ Not really into making new friends, but I'm nice!!

 								◟♯ . / !
-Somtimes I'm snarky, no apologies for that
+Do not copy or take inspiration from my ponies

 					 . .⨳◟ Cover discomfort!! please don't cover my ponies unless friend!